The Green Papers

 • Those that are split between Legislative Districts which contain parts of other counties

-• Delegates from the several counties within a single Legislative District caucus to choose State Convention and Congressional District delegates delegates.
+• Delegates from the several counties within a single Legislative District caucus to choose State Convention and Congressional District delegates.
 Any County that is split between one or more Legislative Districts, the delegates to that County's Convention from a given Legislative District meet- as an Legislative District Caucus- with delegates to another County's Convention who happen to be from the very same Legislative District and they now choose delegates (in which the presidential preferences of the participating delegates plays a role).

 • Those that are split into Legislative Districts (King County)